MultiSafepay/docs/content/integrations/webshop-access.md

 As a temporary fix, while we investigate the issue, you can use our payments via redirect.

+# Amounts differ between shopping cart and payment page

+- Check if the issue occurs also when deactivating any 3rd party solutions
+Tip: you can do this best via a staging environment.
+- Contact us for support.
+Alternative solutions in the meantime:
+- Activate payment components to avoid confusion with your customers.
+- Disable the shopping cart via your settings for the payment page in your Merchant Dashboard.

 # Webhook issues

 If you encounter one of the following issues: